go-telegram/bot/README.md

 and more...

-Please, check the repo for more information.
+Please, check the repo for more information and live demo.